rwz/mock5/README.md

 ```

 ### unmount
-Unmounts one of the already mounted APIs
+Unmounts passed APIs if thery were previously mounted

 ```ruby
 Mock5.unmount some_other_api # [, and_another_api... ]